 Do you need advanced knowledge of WordPress or any other blogging platform to independently manage website if you’re only starting your blog?

 Starting a blog for the first time is the perfect time to learn that “advanced knowledge”.
-We all start out reading step-by-step blogging tutorials, and our first blog is always the most hideous – and the one we remember the most fondly.
+We all start out reading step-by-step blogging tutorials or WordPress blogging tips and courses, and our first blog is always the most hideous – and the one we remember the most fondly.

 No pre-existing skills?
 You’re all set and the makings of a great blogger.